Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

         else:
             time.sleep(1)
 ```

 ### 6.11.5 Function Extension

 * **Changing the Default Recognition Color**

 The default recognizable color of this game is blue.
 Here, taking **changing the default recognition color to red** as an example, the specific modification steps are as follows:

-(1) Enter command "cd spiderpi/advanced" to the catalog where the game programs are stored.
+(1) Enter command to the catalog where the game programs are stored.

 ```bash
 cd spiderpi/advanced
 ```

-(2) Enter command "sudo vim shape_recognition_plain.py" to open the program file.
+(2) Enter command to open the program file.

 ```bash
 sudo vim shape_recognition_plain.py